 Support reputable organizations like Rainforest Alliance and World Wildlife Fund.
 Look for transparency, local partnerships, and measurable outcomes before donating.

-How do rainforest protections relate to U.S. climate commitments?
+How do rainforest protections relate to global climate commitments?

-Protecting rainforests reduces global emissions and helps the U.S. meet climate targets.
-Financial support and cooperation can lower emissions and support nature-based solutions.
+Protecting rainforests reduces global emissions and supports countries in meeting their climate targets.
+Financial support and international cooperation can help lower emissions while advancing nature-based solutions.

 What role can research and partnerships play in reversing rainforest decline?